Medical debt is money that is owed or past due for health services, and can come from a variety of sources such as:

 Health Consumer Center represents clients with medical debt and helps with questions about healthcare programs such as Medi-Cal, Medicare, Covered California, County health programs, and in-home supportive services.

 Hotline: (800) 896-3202

 Bet Tzedek provides free legal services related to medical debt for low-income individuals and families.

 Hotline: (323) 939-0506

 Health Consumer Alliance is a partnership of nonprofit legal services organizations across California that offer free assistance to consumers in understanding and navigating health insurance and medical debt.

 Hotline: (888) 804-3536

 The LA County Department of Consumer and Business Affairs (DCBA) serves consumers, businesses, and communities through education, advocacy, and complaint resolution.
-They offer services related to medical debt, including consumer and financial counseling.
+DCBA counselors offer information and answer questions to help you resolve a problem.
+They can answer questions about purchases, credit, landlord/tenant disputes, car sales, debt, and other consumer issues.
 Services are provided in multiple languages.